chicagopython/algosig/_posts/2020-12-03-report-repair.md

 ## Description

-You are given an expense report by the Elves that looks like this
+You are given an expense report by the Elves that looks similar to the following:

 ```
 1721